Kid Dracula (1990 video game)

-is a platform game made by Konami.
-It was released in Japan for the Famicom on 19 October 1990.
+is a 1990 action-platform game released by Konami in Japan for the Famicom.
 It is considered a parody of the Castlevania series.
 A version for mobile phones was released on 30 June 2006 in Japan.

 The game saw ports for the PlayStation 4, Xbox One, Nintendo Switch, and Microsoft Windows as part of the Castlevania Anniversary Collection which was released digitally on May 16, 2019, in all regions, with an English localization as Kid Dracula.

 Plot

 The self-proclaimed Demon King, Kid Dracula, has awoken from a long sleep, only to discover that the demon Galamoth has challenged him.
 Swiping his father's cape, it is up to Kid Dracula to set out on an adventure to destroy the monster, and retake his throne.
 After battling through dangers and demons, Kid Dracula defeats Galamoth.
 This causes him to become famous throughout the land, with all the monsters in Transylvania showing up at his castle wanting to be his friend.